Uniswap/universal-router-sdk/README.md

 const { calldata, value } = SwapRouter.swapCallParameters([unwrapWETH, seaportTrades, looksRareTrades])
 ```

+### Trading stETH by automatically wrapping to wstETH

 ## Running this package
 Make sure you are running `node v16`